andypbrowne/andypbrowne/content/about/index.md

 ## Favorite Tools

-Optimal Workshop, Lookback, Figma, Visual Studio Code, Affinity Suite, Premiere Pro, JIRA, Trello…
+Optimal Workshop, Lookback, Figma, Visual Studio Code, Affinity Suite, Davinci Resolve, JIRA, Trello…

+Read more about tools in this [post about my new computer](../blog/new-computer/)

 ## This Site